 Note that Hazelcast Jet is a good fit when you want to perform processing that involves multiple entries (aggregations, joins, etc.), or involves multiple computing steps to be made parallel.
 Hazelcast Jet contains an Entry Processor Sink to allow you to update Hazelcast IMDG data as a result of your Hazelcast Jet computation.
-Please refer to Hazelcast Jet's Reference Manual.
+See the Hazelcast Jet Reference Manual.